sdelatorrep/elixir_beacon/README.md

 ##Deploy the JAR
 To deploy the JAR run run the following command within the **elixir_beacon/target** folder:
  ```
+cd target
 java -jar elixir-beacon-0.3.jar --spring.profiles.active=dev
  ```
-It will generate a log in the file **application.log** located in the same folder where the JAR is located.
+It will generate a log in the file **application.log** located in the same folder where the JAR is located (by default, elixir_beacon/target but you can move the JAR file wherever you want and deploy it there).

 This argument <code>--spring.profiles.active=dev</code> specifies the profile to be used.
 By default, there are 2 profiles: **dev** and **test**.
 Each profile will use its own set of properties files.